Diwali (Deepavali) Festival 2017: Timing for Lakshmi Puja and Significance

 On this day people celebrated the coronation of the greatest Hindu king Vikramaditya by lighting tiny earthen lamps.

-What to do on Diwali Festival
+What to do during Diwali Festival Week:

 Govatsa Dwadashi – On this day, people worship cows and calves.
 These animals and bathed, and decorated and are fed wheat products after ‘Go pujan.’
 People who observe Govatsa Dwadashi do not eat any wheat and milk products on that day.
 The practice is also called the Nandini Vrat, invoking the divine cow Nandini in Hindu tradition.
 In the state of Maharastra, this day is also called Vasy Baras.